 While in Montmartre, be sure to also walk around and explore the rest of the area.
 The whole area itself is truly picturesque and lovely, no matter the time of day, and is filled with great Paris Instagram spots.

-The Seine River is truly one of best Paris Instagram spots.
+The Seine River is truly one of the best Paris Instagram spots.
 It goes straight through the city and actually passes by some of Paris’s most iconic sights, including the Eiffel Tower and the Notre Dame Cathedral.

 One great way to explore the Seine River is to actually do a cruise.
 These are usually quite affordable (tend to be under $20 USD) and are offered during the day and at night.
 This is an easy way to get great photos of the river because the boat and tour guide actually does most of the work for you; all you have to do is snap the shots!

 Another perfect way to see some of the sights along the Seine River is to go on the bridges that cross it.
-From the bridges, you can get a great view of the Seine River and also the monuments along it, such as the photo I took above of the Eiffel Tower.
+From the bridges, you can get a great view of the Seine River and also the monuments along with it, such as the photo I took above of the Eiffel Tower.

 address: Place de la Concorde, 75001 Paris, France

-This long stretch of gardens boasts the Louvre at one end and the Place de la Concorde on the other.
+This long stretch of gardens boasts the Louvre at one end and the Place de la Concorde at the other.
 Created by Catherine de Medici as the “front yard” of the palace in the 1500s, the Tuileries became a public park after the French Revolution.
 For hundreds of years now, it’s been a place where Parisians meet and enjoy the outdoors.

 The tree-lined lanes and little cafes with their red umbrellas offer delightful settings for photos.
-Or pose in the one of the Paris chairs that sit around the fountains.
+Or pose in one of the Paris chairs that sit around the fountains.
 Flower gardens add scenic color.
 And the distinctive architecture of the Louvre serves as a backdrop.

 The Eiffel Tower rises in the distance from various viewpoints in the Tuileries.
 And a small Arch de Triomphe stands at the end of the gardens, perfect for a Paris theme.
 While the larger one is straight down the Champs Elysees, the Tuileries arch, commissioned by Napoleon I in 1806, is also distinctive.